 Diesel Vs. Gasoline Generators

 Homeowners, do you want to keep the electricity on in your home when the grid utility power fails?
-Rather than install a costly permanent backup system, you may prefer to choose between two types of portable generators – diesel or gasoline.
-(Since they are movable, either one is also perfect for powering isolated homes and job sites where grid power is not an option.)
+Rather than install a costly permanent backup system, you can choose between two affordable types of portable generators – diesel or gasoline.
+(Either one is also perfect for powering isolated homes and job sites where grid power is not an option.)
 Compare the performance of a diesel vs a gas generator and choose the kind that’s best for your home.

 Diesel vs. Gas Generator: Efficiency